canonical/certification-docs/Self-Test_Guide.rst

 - Internet connection

-  - The SUT must be able to talk to the Internet in order to download a significant number of packages from the nVidia repos.
+  - The SUT must be able to talk to the Internet in order to download a significant number of packages from the nVidia repositories.

 Setting Up a GPGPU for Testing